M-theory/type IIA duality and K3 in the Gibbons-Hawking approximation: Introduction

 The motivation for the present work, and the duality of interest here, is the lift from type IIA string theory on the $T^3/\IZ_2$ orientifold to M-theory on K3.
 Here $T^3/\IZ_2$ is the orientifold obtained from type I on $T^3$ after T-duality with respect to all three torus isometries.
 This duality relates the conventional compactification of M-theory on K3 to a simple IIA warped compactification, where the warping is due to the 16 D6-branes and 8 O6-planes of $T^3/\IZ_2$.

-This paper is part of a larger investigation, whose overall goal is to elucidate the procedure for Kaluza-Klein reduction of warped compactifications via duality to standard compactifications.
-A secondary goal along the way, is to learn about compactification on manifolds of $\SU(2)$ structure.
+This paper is part of a larger investigation~\cite{SchulzTammaroA,SchulzTammaroB}, whose overall goal is to elucidate the procedure for Kaluza-Klein reduction of warped compactifications via duality to standard compactifications.
+(A secondary goal along the way, is to learn about compactification on manifolds of $\SU(2)$ structure~\cite{Schulz:2012uj}.)
 Virtually all phenomenologically relevant string theory compactifications are of warped type, in which the overall scale factor of 4D spacetime varies over the internal dimensions~\cite{Giddings:2001yu,Chan:2000ms}.
 This feature modifies 4D mass scales and couplings, and naturally realizes the Randall-Sundrum approach to the hierarchy problem~\cite{Randall:1999ee}.
 A long standing obstacle to quantitative prediction has been our incomplete understanding of the analog of standard Kaluza-Klein reduction for warped compactification.
 Warped Kaluza-Klein reduction was first studied in Refs.~\cite{DeWolfe:2002nn,Giddings:2005ff} and our understanding was greatly enhanced in Refs.~\cite{Shiu:2008ry,Douglas:2008jx, Frey:2008xw,Frey:2009qb,Underwood:2010pm}.
-Our investigation takes a complementary route, and will be useful in probing the formalism of Refs.~\cite{Shiu:2008ry,Douglas:2008jx, Frey:2008xw}.
+Our investigation takes a complementary route, and will be useful in probing the formalism of Refs.~\cite{Shiu:2008ry,Douglas:2008jx,Frey:2008xw}.